BrandonXLF/btd/docs/file-format.md

 The first entry.
 Contains information about the recipe.

 * `dir` - Base directory to use for commands and file operations.
+All relatives paths are processed relative to this path.

 ### `run`